 So rather than asking consumers who ‘likes’ what, asking them to say who ‘would definitely try or buy’ product ideas clarifies product purchasing intent.
 This is a particularly useful ‘gate’ in a typical NPD process.
 It helps better assess market potential and marketing implications.
 Thus, when developing new products this can help save you barking up the wrong tree.
 And also help you save thousands of hours and pounds!

 Quantitative data uses open-ended questions to explain the numbers.
 However, in many cases it doesn’t explain anything because respondents fail to fill in the boxes or just write two or three words.
 Data is also costly to code and cumbersome to analyse.

 The same techniques can assess service ideas, communications and packaging.
-For example, at the pack refinement stage when a clear read on shelf stand-out, and reasoning is required.
-By co-opting a minimum of 100 consumers to check a mocked-up retail fixture.
+For example, at the pack refinement stage, to give a clear read on shelf stand-out, and reasoning.
+Firstly, by co-opting a minimum of 100 consumers to check a mocked-up retail fixture.
 Then by identifying the appealing packs and critiquing them within the visual noise of a fixture provides a numerical assessment of stand-out.
-Adding in a group discussion to deconstruct and reconstruct the pack elements also adds understanding and guides improvement.
+Finally, adding in a group discussion to deconstruct and reconstruct the pack elements adds understanding and guides improvement.

-1. The debate does not have to be about qualitative vs. quantitative research as there many types of market research services.
+1. The debate does not have to be about qualitative vs quantitative research as there are also many other types of market research services.
 Yet each has a different role, application and benefits.

-2. Combined qualitative-quantitative research offers the benefits of both research methods.
-So dial either up or down to answer ‘why’ questions as well gain meaningful numbers.
-Within this it is also possible to establish quotas for consumer types.
-And thus save time and money too.
+2. Combined qualitative-quantitative research offers the benefits of both qual and quant research methods.
+So dial either up or down to answer ‘why’ questions as well as gain meaningful numbers.
+Within this it is also possible to establish quotas for consumer types, and save time and money too.
 So do you need understanding or numbers?
 Or both?
 Choose a creative research agency to help you get the most for your money.

 1. What is Epistemology? https://en.wikipedia.org/wiki/Epistemology